 We saw a prime example of this in the 2018 Steven Spielberg movie, “Ready Player One”, where the protagonist saw the mega-corporate villain’s password on a scribbled sheet of paper and used it to hack his VR account.

-Not all complacency is intentional, but it can still create a lot of problems for the company, like compromised data.
+Not all complacency is intentional, but it can still create a lot of problems for your company.

 Another alarming reality is that many employees don’t take security seriously, instead viewing it as someone else’s responsibility.